VOLTTRON/volttron/docs/source/agent-framework/web-framework.rst

 The below examples are within the context of an object that has extended the :class:`volttron.platform.vip.agent.Agent` base class.

-.. note:: For all endpoint methods the first match wins.
-Therefore ordering which endpoints are registered first becomes important.

 .. code-block:: python